History of the Jews in Egypt: Ottoman rule (1517 to 1914)

 At the turn of the 20th century, a Jewish observer noted with 'true satisfaction that a great spirit of tolerance sustains the majority of our fellow Jews in Egypt, and it would be difficult to find a more liberal population or one more respectful of all religious beliefs.’

-Modern times (since 1919)
+Modern times

+Zionism

+The Cairo Bar-Kochba Zionist Society (1897–1904), founded by Zionist activist Joseph Marco Barukh from Istanbul, was the first Zionist organization in Egypt and in the Islamic world.
+It was founded in 1897 by Joseph Marco Barukh, a Zionist activist from Istanbul who arrived in Egypt in 1896.
+It was the focal point of Zionist activity in Egypt at the turn of the 20th century.

 Demonstration in Egypt in 1919 holding the Egyptian flag with Crescent, the Cross and Star of David on it.